Nate Lowe Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 10th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in the league.

-- The Yankees' 3.71 team ERA ranks fourth among all league pitching staffs.
+- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.66).

-- The Yankees rank 16th in baseball in home runs allowed (85 total, 1.1 per game).
+- Yankees pitchers combine to give up 85 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- His most recent appearance was on Sunday against the Boston Red Sox, when the right-hander threw five innings, surrendering three earned runs while allowing seven hits.
+- The right-hander's last appearance was on Tuesday against the Seattle Mariners, when he tossed 7 1/3 innings, surrendering one earned run while allowing four hits.

-- The 29-year-old has amassed an ERA of 6.30, with 8.4 strikeouts per nine innings, in six games this season.
-Opponents are batting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.